Constrained deformations of positive scalar curvature metrics: Deforming the boundary to totally geodesic

-where $\phi_0\in C^{\infty}(X)$ is the (suitably normalized) first eigenfunction of the conformal Laplacian, subject to Neumann boundary conditions, for the Riemannian manifold $(X, (\psi{''})^{\ast} g)$.
-The fact that, for any $\mu\in [0,1]$ the metric $\beta(\mu)$ has positive scalar curvature and (strictly) mean-convex boundary follows from the convexity results in Appendix \ref{sec:ConvexCond};} \item {for $\mu\in [0,1]$ and $\delta$ chosen so small that Proposition \ref{pro:miao} is applicable, we set where $\iota_{\mu}:M''_{+}\to M$ is a smooth, proper diffeomorphism onto the sublevel set defined by the inequality $u_{+}\leq (1-\mu)(-2\e_0)+\mu\e_0$ and we set $\phi_{\mu}\in C^{\infty}(X)$ to be the first eigenfunction of the conformal Laplacian, subject to Neumann boundary conditions and standard normalization, for the Riemannian manifold $(X, (\psi'')^{\ast}(\iota_{\mu})^{\ast}g_{\delta}^M)$.
-It follows from Lemma \ref{lem:contdepdata}, Lemma \ref{lem:poseigenv} and Proposition \ref{pro:miao} that, for $\mu\in [0,1]\mapsto \gamma(\mu)$ gives a path of smooth metrics on $X$ that have positive scalar curvature and (strictly) mean-convex boundary, except for $\mu=1$ in which case the boundary is totally geodesic. } \end{itemize}
+More precisely, for any $u\in [-2\epsilon, \pi\epsilon/2]$ we define a diffeomorphism $X'_{+}\to M^{+}_u$ so that the level sets of the distance function from $\partial X'_{+}$ in $X'_{+}$ correspond bijectively to the level sets of the distance function from $S^{+}_{u}$ in $(M, g^{M}_{\delta})$ near the boundaries, that it equals the identity map well away from it and smoothly interpolates in the transition region in the middle.
+It follows from Lemma \ref{lem:contdepdata}, Lemma \ref{lem:poseigenv} and Proposition \ref{pro:miao} that, this definition gives a path of smooth metrics on $X$ that have positive scalar curvature and (strictly) mean-convex boundary, except for $u=\pi\epsilon/2$ (be $\overline{g}$ the corresponding metric on $X$) in which case the boundary is totally geodesic.